 2015: The Downs

-The second “down” point I’ve experienced this year is overwhelm from all the connections I’ve built over the years of running my blog.
+The second “down” point I’ve experienced this year is overwhelm from all the connections I’ve built since starting my blog.
 I wrote about this in my 2014 review (under the part on distractions and Dunbar’s number), and was dismayed to see that I’ve been fighting the same thing this year.
-The truth is that during the past 2 years, I’ve begun to feel like my life isn’t my life, and that as long as I’m alive and awake, I’ll always be expected to read, tend to others’ requests, emails, messages, questions, comments, etc. (I’m not talking about coaching emails which are part of my work).
+The truth is that during the past 2 years, I’ve begun to feel like my life isn’t my life, and that as long as I’m alive and awake, I’ll always be expected to read, tend to others’ requests, emails, messages, questions, comments, etc. (I’m not talking about course/coaching emails which are part of my work).
 A part of me feels obligated to tend to these due to my life purpose; another part, afraid of disappointing others if I don’t reciprocate.
 This has unfortunately led to much unhappiness and misery as I no longer have my own life or time to work on my own Q2 goals, including the mental space to write new content.
 This is something I wish to change as of 2016.

 The third thing really isn’t a “down” point as much as it’s an issue to be addressed.
 Now that PE is entering its 8th year, it’s no longer just a blog or coaching business, but an online business with multiple arms and layers of complexities.
 This has caused me to be pulled in different directions with different responsibilities.
 No longer am I just the coach or writer — I’m also the CTO, CEO, COO, editor, producer, marketer, coder, administrator, designer, and content creator.
 Coupled with the fact that the web landscape isn’t static (no business landscape is) and there are more changes than ever with the huge influx of web entrants in the past 5 years, these have kept my hands full with background operations and plans on how to keep PE relevant and at top quality, many of which are not visible to the blog reader.

 While most business owners will start to hire people and set up teams at this point, I’m not sure if this is a business model that I aspire to have.
 Ultimately, my passion is to help the world, not to manage people and deal with turnover/recruitment/managerial issues so that I can help the world.
-Most importantly, I believe it is possible for me to scale up my operations with a very lean setup (i.e., with myself and 1–3 assistants), without having to hire a big team of people.
+Most importantly, I believe it is possible for me to scale up my operations with a very lean setup (i.e. with myself and 1–3 assistants), without having to hire a big team of people.
 More on this in my plans for 2016.

 Last but not least, the death of my cat, Nancy, was a saddening event.
 Even though Nancy has passed away for more than 11 months, I continue to miss him from time to time.
 His death — along with several other events this year — made me realize that often times, the death of someone really causes the most pain to the living, not the person who died.
-This made me realize that much of our pain regarding the dead is often a reflection of our own pain about what we feel we’re missing as well as our own views regarding life and death, vs. something that reflects the true nature of death.
+This made me realize that much of our pain regarding the dead is often a reflection of our own pain about what we feel we’re missing as well as our own views regarding life and death vs. something that reflects the true nature of death.
 Death, at the end of the day, is a natural part of life (just like illness), and when we stop resisting it, we can then start to live more fully and in the present.